comp500/ModVote/README.md

 Requires Quilt Loader 0.19.0-beta.7 or newer, and the JVM argument `-Dloader.experimental.allow_loading_plugins=true`.

-Currently not functional serverside!
 Please do not rely on this to work (it uses an experimental API and runs on a joke snapshot!!) and do not cry if all your mods are disabled and all the blocks they added get removed!!